 Laura H. Swibel Rosenthal, MD

 When the back of the nose is not open or not communicating with the rest of the airway this is called choanal atresia.
-It is a congenital condition that occurs in about 1 in 6000 to 8000 live births.
-The exact reason for the anomaly is unknown and probably multifactorial, or a mix of genetic and environmental causes.
-When the nasal airway develops, it starts at the level of the skin of the face, where two indentations develop.
-These pits become deeper and deeper and eventually connect with the oral airway above and behind the palate.
-If this canalization is incomplete, the result is choanal atresia.
-(See Figure 1, below) For unknown reasons, choanal atresia seems to happen about twice as often in males as in females.
+It is a congenital condition (meaning a person is born with it) that occurs in about 1 in 6000 to 8000 live births.
+The exact reason for the anomaly is unknown and probably multifactorial (from many causes), or a mix of genetic and environmental causes.
+It has been reported in association with maternal use of methimazole.
+When the nasal airway develops, it starts at the level of the skin of the face, where two indentations or nasal sacs are formed.
+At the inferior aspect is the primitive palate.
+An oronasal membrane develops behind the palate between the nose and the oral cavity.
+As the nasal pits become deeper and deeper, they eventually connect with the oral airway (behind the palate).
+If this canalization (tunneling) is incomplete, the result is choanal atresia.
+Figure 1 shows the endoscopic view (using a small telescope to look through the nose) of the choana, with the floor of the nose (or palate) below and the adenoid bed (a region of lymphoid tonsil-like tissue at the very back of the nose) behind.
+Figure 2 shows a similar vantage point in a patient with choanal stenosis (or a small choana).
 It occurs on only one side about twice as often as on both sides.
-(About 1/3 are bilateral and 2/3 are unilateral.)
+About 1/3 are bilateral (two-sided) and 2/3 are unilateral (one-sided).

 Figure 1: Endoscopic view of the back of the normal nose.
 The opening is called the choana.
 The space behind the nose is the nasopharynx.
 Adenoids (A), lumpy pink tissue similar to tonils, can normally be seen in the nasopharynx.
 In choanal atresia, this area is completely closed.
 All that can be seen is tissue similar in appearance to the floor of the nose (F).